owncloud-archive/documentation/admin_manual/configuration/external_sites.rst

    *Click to enlarge*

-This is a useful tool for quick access to important Web pages such as the ownCloud manuals, and informational pages for your company.
+This is useful for quick access to important Web pages such as the ownCloud manuals and informational pages for your company, and for presenting external pages inside your custom ownCloud branding, if you use your own custom themes.

 The External sites app is included in all versions of ownCloud.
 Go to **Apps >
 Not Enabled** to enable it.
 Then go to your ownCloud Admin page to create your